The Adventures Of Timtim, Pt. 2: Return To Germany.

-Thanks to all of the staff at University of Tübingen, but especially to Professor Susanne Trauzettel-Klosinski and the rest of her team at the Low Vision Clinic, you have truly given Anna something to strive for and blueprint for what she wants to achieve.
+Thanks to all of the staff at the University of Tübingen, but especially to Professor Susanne Trauzettel-Klosinski and the rest of her team at the Low Vision Clinic, you have truly given Anna something to strive for and a blueprint for what she wants to achieve.

-Now we get to rest for a day or two, then we’re off to Prague, Czech Republic, for five days on Wednesday night, thanks to there being another public holiday on Thursday.
+Now we get to rest for a day or two, then we’re off to Prague, Czech Republic for five days on Wednesday night, thanks to there being another public holiday on Thursday.
 Oh, and after this week I’ve now reached 145 different beers.

 Go on tim make it your profile picture

 I think I will, we can do a tally of how many bogans make gay references.
 Just need to load the photos on from the trip, which I’m about to do…